aTerriblySadCat/Windows-Flag-Decoder/README.md

 The tool will take a flag code from the user and attempt to decode it.
 It does this by taking the flag to decode and bitwise AND'ing (&) it with a list of Windows flags.
 This list is expected to be a file in a specific format, the FlagFile format further described below.
-The application allows for a pre-existing FlagFile to be used or for a Windows C++ header file to be skimmed for flags and then saved as a FlagFile.
+The application allows for a pre-existing FlagFile to be used or for another file to be skimmed for flag names and then saved as a FlagFile.
 The flags that may potentially be a part of the inputted flag are then presented to the user.

 ## FlagFile Format